RaVeR76/The-Kicks-Fix/README.md

 #### Requirements

 * A landing page that when the user sees it they automatically think ....
 I need to see more please !!!
-* Easy navigation by utilising a responsive navbar and a personal designed unique logo, with homepage link attached
+* Easy navigation by utilising a responsive navbar and a personally designed unique logo, with homepage link attached
 * The ability to purchase a product or a multitude of products, in the simpliest but safest possible way
 * Contact information like an email and phone number or possible a helpline for assistance
 * A history of previous purchases within the users personal space